MichaelPeter/BlazorHybridWebGPUTest/readme.md

 ## About

-This is a sample should demonstrate cross usage of WebGPU code
+This is a sample should demonstrate cross usage of WebGPU / WebGL code
 - In a WPF Windows App
 - A Blazor Webassembly Web Application